For careers information, visit our Recruitment page

 Why the jigsaw piece in your logo?

 The jigsaw piece is the internationally-recognised symbol of autism, and is over 50 years old.
 It is controversial – a quick Google search will show that people tend to be passionately for or against it.
-We like the jigsaw piece as it symbolises the difficulty that autistic people sometimes have in fitting into society (or society fitting in with them?) and the fact that autism is still not fully understood.
-The interlocking jigsaw motif used in our logo represents unique individuals melding together to make a whole – a positive message about the value of diversity.
+The four puzzle pieces used in our logo (an important distinction from a single piece) represent the main neurodivergent conditions we support – autism, dyslexia, dyspraxia and ADHD.
+The interlocking motif also symbolises unique individuals melding together to make a whole – a positive message about the value of difference.